Reservoirs serve three purposes in the hydraulic system:

 Calculating reservoir capacity is a matter of simple geometry.
 For square or rectangular tanks multiply the length (in inches) by the height, by the width.
 This will yield the volume in cubic inches.
 Convert it to gallons by dividing by 231.

-For cylindrical reservoirs we use the same formula that we used to determine the fill volume of a hydraulic cylinder, 3.14 multiplied by the length divided by 231 equals gallons.
+For cylindrical reservoirs we use the same formula that we used to determine the fill volume of a hydraulic cylinder, 3.14 x r² x L / 231 equals gallons.

 Disclaimer: All the above comments are for informational purposes only.
 At no point is this page to be used for instructional purposes.
 Each hydraulic system has specific needs.
 The above is purely basic knowledge or principles to help you build your system.